Emurasoft/emurasoft.github.io/en/dlg/customize/text_rendering/index.md

 # Text Rendering page

-TheText Rendering page customizes how text is rendered in the editor view.
+The **Text Rendering** page customizes how text is rendered in the editor view.
 Changes are applied instantly, so that they can be previewed in the editor.

 ## Use DirectWrite check box